ivanfitenko/k8r/README.md

 node is bootstrapped, it will be written to file `/usr/lib/k8r/join_string`.
 You need to put this value here before building an image for worker nodes.

-`HTTP_IMAGE_URL` - URL prefix under which both image.img.xz and boot.img.xz can be
+`HTTP_IMAGE_URL` - URL prefix under which both image.img.xz and boot.tar.xz can
-found.
-For example, if you uploaded your files in a way that boot.img.xz can be downloaded from http://example.com/k8r/images/1.29.3/boot.img.xz, then this setting would be "http://example.com/k8r/images/1.29.3/"
+be found.
+For example, if you uploaded your files in a way that boot.tar.xz can be downloaded from http://example.com/k8r/images/1.29.3/boot.tar.xz, then this setting would be "http://example.com/k8r/images/1.29.3/"

 ## Files and locations